smithse/TTGO-Wiki/IDE-installation.md

 (symbolic links are the preferred way, otherwise you have to copy the the libraries again after each update)

-## Final steps
+# Final steps

 In the IDE Tools -> Board: ->
-Select "TTGO LoRa32-OLED v1"
+Select "TTGO LoRa32-OLED v1" (or T-Beam, or something that fits your needs)

 Compile and Upload code